Lone palm, Daulatkhan, Bhola Island, Bangladesh, (2017), from future Scenarios by Lena Dobrowolska & Teo Ormond-Skeaping

 Hyacinthe Niyitegeka

 Hyacinthe is a water scientist with experience working on climate policy in different contexts.
 She is responsible for the coordination of the L&DC.
 Hyacinthe works with the core team to set goals and develop strategies for achieving them.
 She supports the broader membership of the L&DC and ensures coordination by working closely with leaders of our projects, programs and initiatives.
-Hyacinthe is a co-founder of the Loss and Damage Youth Coalition (LDYC) and co-leads their advocacy work.
+Hyacinthe is a co-founder of the Loss and Damage Youth Coalition (LDYC) and co-led their advocacy work.

 Fanny Petitbon